fac30/agency-site--oleg-elena/README.md

 **Additionally, as a visually impaired user, I want to:**

-- [ ] Navigate your website using keyboard controls
-- [ ] Hear my screen reader describe the content on your website
+&nbsp;&nbsp;&nbsp;⬜️ Navigate your website using keyboard controls &nbsp;&nbsp;&nbsp;⬜️ Hear my screen reader describe the content on your website

 **Acceptance Criteria**
 - [ ] Navigation menu